segmentio/segment-docs/src/getting-started/use-cases/setup.md

 This page walks you through the steps to set up a use case in your Segment instance.

 > info "Permissions"
-> To implement a use case, you'll need to be a workspace owner for your Segment account.
+> To implement a use case, you'll need to be a Workspace Owner for your Segment account.
+See the [Roles](/docs/segment-app/iam/roles/) documentation for more information.

 ## Use case setup overview